emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

   - `editorial-net` for internal communication

-  - The critical one is `editorial-net` which is marked internal: true.
+  - The critical one is `editorial-net`, which is marked `internal: true`.
 This means no traffic can enter or leave it from the internet — only containers on that network can talk to each other.

-So from analysis, we knew `report-runner` logs into the app as admin and the flag is an `env` variable injected into `report-runner`.
+From the analysis, we know that `report-runner` logs into the app as admin, and the flag is an `env` variable injected into `report-runner`.

-If we deep dive in the code, we can see it is build on java and there is an `application.yml` file, so let's analyze.
+If we deep dive into the code, we can see it is built on Java, and there is an `application.yml` file, so let's analyze it.

 **`application.yml` Analysis:**